 State law, 20-A MRSA Section 13013-A; as Amended by PL 2012 c.
 702 and Section 15689-A, subsection 12, provides that a public school teacher or a teacher in a publicly supported secondary school who has attained certification from the National Board for Professional Teaching Standards, or its successor organization, shall receive an annual salary supplement for the life of the certificate.

-The amount of the salary supplement for fiscal year 2019-20 is To Be Determined*.
+The amount of the salary supplement for each fiscal year is To Be Determined*.

 For purposes of the retirement system, the salary supplement must be added to the teacher's base salary and must be considered in the calculation for contributions to the Maine Public Employees Retirement System.
 NOTE: The supplement should NOT be added to the base salary amount reported in the MEDMS Staff File, this is considered additional compensation and is taxable income, but is not part of the base salary reported in MEDMS.